-TASK NO. COMMON ELEMENT TASK & ASSESSMENT GUIDANCE DE INITIALS DATE C. Watchst anding • Operate and use all electronic navigation equipment in pilothouse CE-C.1 ✓ DE: Have the mariner give a brief description of the use and operation of all electronic navigation equipment installed aboard the vessel and demonstrate how to use the equipment.
+TASK NO. COMMON ELEMENT TASK & ASSESSMENT GUIDANCE DE INITIALS DATE C. Watchst • Operate and use all electronic navigation equipment in pilothouse CE-C.1 ✓ DE: Have the mariner give a brief description of the use and operation of all electronic navigation equipment installed aboard the vessel and demonstrate how to use the equipment.
 CE-C.2 Use a compass or swing meter (as applicable) ✓ DE: For the compass, give the mariner a true course to steer.
 Have the mariner apply variation and deviation to find the magnetic course to steer.
 For the swing meter, have the mariner maintain the sailing line for two miles.
 Make appropriate entries in vessel's log CE-C.3 ✓ DE: Have the mariner describe and make log entries required by regulation and company policies.
 Maintain proper lookout CE-C.4 ✓ DE: Observe the mariner while on watch to ensure that he/she maintains high situational awareness by staying focused, avoiding distractions, and effectively using all available resources (which may include an additional person given the conditions) to maintain a vigilant lookout.
-Communicate navigation and vessel status CE-C.5 communicate specific information relevant to ves position, equipment readiness, weather, traffic, to changes, navigational hazards, river or sea cond DE: Have the mariner conduct a change of watch and communicate specific information relevant to vessel position, equipment readiness, weather, traffic, tow changes, navigational hazards, river or sea conditions, and crew readiness.
+Communicate navigation and vessel status information to the relieving watch officer CE-C.5 ✓ DE: Have the mariner conduct a change of watch and communicate specific information relevant to vessel position, equipment readiness, weather, traffic, tow changes, navigational hazards, river or sea conditions, and crew readiness.
 D. MANEU VERING DE: Assessment of the maneuvering tasks below should be conducted under prevailing circumstances and conditions.
 The DE should have the mariner conduct some of the tasks at night to verify that the mariner can safely operate a towing vessel in both daytime and nighttime conditions.
 In order to receive credit for satisfactory completion of a maneuvering task, the mariner must: 1) meet the guidance specified below for that task; 2) perform the maneuver in accordance with the applicable Rules of the Road; and 3) ensure that the maneuver creates no negative effect on the vessel, the tow, the cargo, the environment, adjacent structures or other vessels.
 The DE will not give credit for a maneuver that does not meet these three criteria. maneuver tri at doos not Maneuver light boat - maneuvering ahead CE-D.1 ✓ DE: Have the mariner demonstrate the ability to safely maneuver the vessel while operating on a prescribed route, at a designated speed, between two points.